-To provide a more conclusive response on the effectiveness of being in nature and just how much being in nature reduces stress we recommend the adoption of pre-registration, or, better Registered Reports across the literature.
-Registered Reports will provide a much more accurate estimate of the effect sizes in this literature, and therefore, the exact efficacy of being in nature.
+Registered Reports will provide a much more accurate estimate of the effect sizes in this literature, and therefore, the exact efficacy of being in nature (Soderberg et al., 2021).
 It will therefore allow for a much better comparison to other interventions (such as biofeedback or self-administered mindfulness; Sparacio et al., 2022a, b).
 Finally, posting results of stress management techniques in an open repository (e.g., PsychOpen CAMA; Burgard et al., 2021) would allow other researchers to re-analyze the data and verify the validity of the results.

 Emotional social support and stress: Risk of bias.
 The literature on emotional social support showed no better results in terms of quality: The literature is at high risk of bias (95% of the studies were at high risk; only one of the studies was a randomized controlled trial).
 In 12 out of 13 studies, problems arose from the randomization process as most of the studies were observational, making almost all the studies to have an overall high risk of bias.